keith-daigle/project-euler-clojure/README.md

 # project_euler

-A Clojure library designed to ... well, that part is up to you.
+A clojure project for the projecteuler.net website

 ## Usage

-FIXME
+None, you'll have to figure out how to decrypt the tarball first

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Keith Daigle

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.